Colors of the Rainbow

 Color Spectrum: Visible Range of Wavelength

-The range of wavelength where em-radiation is defined as visible light
+The range of wavelength where em-radiation is defined as

 is approximately between 400nm to 700nm, where one nanometer (nm)